 Many of the Thailand tips below can be applied to other Buddhist countries around Southeast Asia and to budget travel in general.

-This disorganized page of my own travel notes somehow mysteriously ended up so popular that I decided to dedicate an entire site to Thailand tips.
-Go check out some user-submitted tips!
+Update: This disorganized page of my own travel notes somehow mysteriously ended up so popular that I decided to dedicate an entire site to Thailand tips!
+Along with my own stuff, there are user-submitted tips.

 - For Buddhists, the head is the highest and most sacred part on a person.
 Never touch someone’s head or ruffle their hair.